ryo-yamaoka/i-want-to-be-arrested/README.md

 That is, also this project should be considered to crime.

-And all software engineers must be arrested, right?
+And all software engineers in Japan must be arrested, right?

 ## Related project